Muhammad-bK/remote-jobs/company-profiles/bonsai.md

 ## How to apply

-Email contact@hellobonsai.com with "Spontaneous application (Remote jobs)"
+Email contact@hellobonsai.com with "Spontaneous application (Remote jobs) or checout www.hellobonsai.com"